goFrendiAsgard/zaruba/docs/core-concepts/task/task-anatomy.md

 # Start

-`Start` is a low level property allows you to define what a task should do.
+`Start` is a low-level property that allows you to define what a task should do.
+Please look at the following example:

-In most cases, you don't need to define `start` property:

-* If your task run [simple command](./simple-command.md), you can create a task extending [zrbRunShellScript](../../core-tasks/zrb-runShell-script.md)
-* If your task run [long running process](./long-running-service.md), you can create a task extending [zrbStartApp](../../core-tasks/zrb-start-app.md) or [zrbStartDockerContainer](../../core-tasks/zrb-start-docker-container.md)

 ```yaml
 tasks: